CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Introduction

 However, unlike generative modeling of 3D shapes for artistic purposes, generating anatomical models for biophysical simulations presents several unique challenges.
-The first challenge relates to \textit{scale-critical} features, where minor geometric variations on the order of mere millimeters can cause major fluctuations in physiological behavior \cite{fabris2022thinsmall,sacco2018leftsmall,moore2015coronarysmall}.
-Second, anatomical structure exerts \textit{attribute-specific} effects, where features such as size and position play differing roles in determining biophysical outcomes \cite{kadry2021platform}.
-Lastly, multiple components or tissues interact in a \textit{compositional} manner \cite{kadry2021platform,bhalodia2018deepssm,kong2023sdf4chd}, where the relative arrangement and properties of adjacent structures collectively influence simulation results.
-These challenges highlight the essential functionalities for anatomical generative models, namely: that they can precisely control critical geometric attributes, independently manipulate different attributes such as size or shape, and control the geometry of multiple components in a compositional manner.
+The first concerns \textit{scale-critical} features, in which minor geometric variations on the order of millimeters can cause major fluctuations in physiological behavior \citep{fabris2022thinsmall,sacco2018leftsmall,moore2015coronarysmall}.
+Second, anatomical structure exerts \textit{attribute-specific} effects, in which geometric features such as size and position play different roles in determining biophysical outcomes \citep{kadry2021platform}.
+Third, the geometry of multiple substructures interact in a \textit{compositional} manner \citep{kadry2021platform,bhalodia2018deepssm,kong2024sdf4chd}, where simulated outcomes are influenced by the collective arrangement of various substructures.
+Lastly, to interface with clinicians and device engineers, such generative models should be controllable via primitives that are interpretable and physiologically relevant.